United Air Lines Flight 608: Aftermath

 The aircraft wreckage was loaded onto trucks and moved to Douglas Aircraft Company in California, where the airplane was reassembled in an effort to determine the cause of the accident.

 As a result of the disaster, the entire fleet of 80 Douglas DC-6 aircraft, including the U.S. President's aircraft (which was a sister ship), were ordered grounded and recalled.
 Design changes that were made thereafter still stand today.

+Chicago Cardinals player Jeff Burkett was among the passengers killed.
+Burkett, a rookie who led the National Football League in average yards per punt, took the flight on his own after the team's win over the Los Angeles Rams because he stayed in California to undergo appendicitis surgery.
+Teammate Babe Dimancheff was waiting to pick him up at Chicago Midway Airport.
+A moment of silence was held for the Cardinals' next game, where Ray Mallouf assumed punting duties.
+Charley Trippi became the Cardinals' punter afterward, which he admitted in 2009 was difficult because he would "always think about Jeff when I'd go back to punt."
+The Cardinals went on to win that's year's championship.